datake/AcademicWriting/README.md

 (2) It is worth noting that / It is worthwhile to note that / A key observation is that
 (3) The results reveal.corroborate/demonstrate/verify that
 (4) decreasing: diminish, decline, reduction; increasing: ascend
 (5) comparision: outperform/be superior to/surpass, comparable/be on par with/echo with/conincide with
+(6) it escalates as A increases.

 ## 4. use
 leverage, utilize, exploit, employ